 All About Head Lice

 Okay, I write this NOT to freak out about selfies or teens.
 I’ve been there, done that with lice – it is SO not fun people.
-If there is a lice outbreak that you know about in your area, I recommend you suggesting to your teen to hold off on the selfies or to watch who they selfie with.
-LICE is SO not fun!
-AND JUST IN CASE you have a case of lice (ugh, prayers)
+If there is a lice outbreak that you know about in your area, or you get the dreaded letter home from the school nurse stating a child in your kid’s class has lice – don’t freak.
+ACT.

 10 Tips for Getting Rid of Lice